 - Absences shall be excused for the following reasons: - o illness or injury of the student; - illness, injury, or death in the immediate family of the student.
-(The immediate family shall be defined as listed in the United States Internal Revenue Service guidelines.); - educational opportunities which are age appropriate for the student as deemed by the principal or his/ her designee; or - o religious holidays (see also Paragraph I.C.6.) - If there is a reasonable doubt concerning the illness claimed, the principal shall be authorized to require a statement from an accepted medical authority.
+(The immediate family shall be defined as listed in the United States Internal Revenue Service guidelines.); - educational opportunities which are age appropriate for the student as deemed by the principal or his/ her designee; or - o religious holidays (see also Paragraph I.C.6.) - If a parent reports a student's absence due to illness for ten (10) days or more during the school year or for five (5) days or more during a semester, or if there is a reasonable doubt concerning the illness claimed, then the principal shall be authorized to require a statement from an accepted medical authority.
 Failure to comply with this requirement shall result in the absence being "unexcused." - The Principal of a school shall have sole discretion as to how absences shall be reported to the school.
 The parent or legal guardian shall report absences through a telephone call, a handwritten note, or both as determined by the Principal. - In cases of excused absences, the student shall be allowed to make up the work and teachers of the students shall give every reasonable assistance.